 - Upon completion, we will be pleased to send you the CMS logo (for use on your website, email signatures and business cards) as well as a certificate.

-- CMS is valid for two years before it needs to be renewed.
+- CMS is valid for one year before it needs to be renewed.